Floorp-Projects/Floorp/js/src/jsapi-tests/binast/README.md

 If a test is known to fail in BinAST for some reasons, putting that path in `jit-test.ignore` file in this directory skips encoding the file.

+For more details about the BinAST encoded jit-test, see js/src/jit-test/tests/binast/README.md file.

 # web-platform test